FestiveAkp/contest/README.md

 # Contest

-A stick figure fighting game built in [Odin](https://odin-lang.org/).
+A stick figure fighting game built in [Odin](https://odin-lang.org/), inspired by the fast-paced, high-mobility style of modern 2D fighters.
+It's a 1v1 game with combos as a core feature.

 ## Requirements